R-Sweke/DeepQ-Decoding/README.md

   <li> <b>Manuscript:</b> A folder containing the "Reinforcement Learning Decoders for Fault-Tolerant Quantum Computation" paper, along with all associated files and figures.</li>
 </ol>

+If you use any of the code provided here, please cite:

+    R. Sweke, M.S.
+Kesselring, E.P.L. van Nieuwenburg, J. Eisert, Reinforcement Learning Decoders for Fault-Tolerant Quantum Computation,

 <hr>

 #### 0) Quickstart